xone4/NexusAI-Cognitive-Lab/README.md

 -   **Cognitive Dreaming & Self-Improvement**: A dedicated **Dreaming Chamber** where the AI analyzes its collective memory to synthesize new, high-level directives.
 This allows it to learn from experience, form abstract principles, and improve its core logic autonomously.
 -   **Architectural Plasticity**: The AI can dynamically `forge_tool` or `spawn_replica` as part of its plan, modifying its own capabilities to meet the demands of a task.
 -   **Video Synthesis (Modalities Lab)**: A dedicated interface for generating dynamic video content from textual prompts using Google's Veo model.
--   **Simulation Lab**: A strategic sandbox where the AI can define scenarios, test competing strategies, and predict future outcomes.
+-   **Simulation Lab**: A strategic sandbox where the user can define a scenario, and the AI can **autonomously generate competing strategies**.
+The simulation can be run in a "Wargaming" mode, treating each strategy as an independent agent and simulating their turn-by-turn interactions.

 ## System Architecture